Do dogs need dog coats?

 Does my dog need a coat?

 Whether your dog also needs a coat is a very individual decision.
 This decision depends on the breed, coat condition, age and general health of your dog.
+Certain illnesses in the dog or the administration of certain medications can cause the dog to react more sensitively to cold or weather influences.

 In such cases, a dog coat can help the dog feel more comfortable and heal faster.
 A dog coat can also help the animal feel more comfortable and less stressed outdoors, which in turn can promote recovery.